Γ

 • What is comfrey and why is it so effective?

-• Step-by-step instructions: Make your own comfrey ointment
+• Step-by-step guide: Making your own comfrey ointment

-• Comfrey Gel: The light alternative to the classic ointment
+• Comfrey gel: The light alternative to classic ointment

 • Quality control and shelf life of your homemade comfrey ointment